-GSAMI is allowed to outsource the portfolio management for the Sub-fund to one or more group companies as a sub-delegated asset manager.
-GSAMI has entered into a sub-delegation agreement with Goldman Sachs Asset Management, L.P.
-Goldman Sachs Asset Management (Hong Kong) Ltd. and Goldman Sachs Asset Management (Singapore) Pte.
+GSAMI is allowed to outsource the portfolio management for the Fund to one or more group companies as a subdelegated asset manager.
+GSAMI has entered into a sub-delegation agreement with Goldman Sachs Asset Management, L.P. and Goldman Sachs Asset Management (Singapore) Pte.
 Ltd.

-2.11 Structure
+2.9 Structure